syncfusion-content/document-processing-docs/Document-Processing/Excel/Excel-Library/NET/Charts/Chart-Title.md

 Chart title is a brief description at the top of a chart, offering context and clarity for the data displayed.
 Using XlsIO, you can **customize the chart title in the chart**.

-## Set the Chart Title Name
+## Add

-The following code snippet illustrates how to set the chart title name.
+The following code snippet illustrates how to add the chart title.

 {% tabs %}
 {% highlight c# tabtitle="C# [Cross-platform]" %}